-Scholarships Can Help Offset the Cost of Your Degree
+These Business School Scholarships Can Reduce the Cost of Your Degree

-GMAC’s recent survey of business school admissions offices reveals that merit scholarships—financial awards granted on the basis of past academic or professional distinction—are the most widely distributed form of financial assistance offered by schools.
-In total, nearly 4 in 5 full-time MBA programs (80%) report that they offer merit scholarships to applicants as a means of reducing students’ tuition cost burden.
-More than a quarter of incoming students to full-time MBA programs (27%) will receive some level of merit scholarship in 2016.
+The Graduate Management Admission Council’s (GMAC) recent Applications Trends Survey, a survey of business school admissions offices reveals that merit scholarships—financial awards granted on the basis of past academic or professional distinction—are the most widely distributed form of financial assistance offered by business school programs.
+In total, 85 percent of full-time MBA programs report that they offer merit scholarships to applicants as a means of reducing students’ tuition cost burden.

 Do you qualify for a merit scholarship?